mbridak/FieldDayLogger-Curses/README.md

 ![Alt text](https://github.com/mbridak/FieldDayLogger/raw/master/pics/sectioncheckpartial.png)

 #### DUP checking
 Once you type a complete callsign and press TAB to advance to the next field.
 The callsign is checked against previous callsigns in your log.
 It will list any prior contact made with the band and mode of the contact.
-If the band and mode are the same as the one you are currently using, the listing will be highlighted to alert you that this is a DUP.
+If the band and mode are the same as the one you are currently using, the listing will be highlighted, the screen will flash, and a bell will sound to alert you that this is a DUP.

 ![Alt text](https://github.com/mbridak/FieldDayLogger/raw/master/pics/dupe_check.png)